UK public finances improve, Osborne says on track to meet borrowing target

-LONDON British income tax receipts jumped in January, producing the biggest monthly surplus in seven years, and Chancellor George Osborne said the government was on track to meet its borrowing targets before May's national election.
+LONDON British income tax receipts jumped in January, producing the biggest monthly surplus in seven years, and finance minister George Osborne said the government was on track to meet its borrowing targets before May's national election.

 The Office for National Statistics reported a January public finance surplus, excluding banks, of 8.8 billion pounds, up 35 percent from a year earlier, but slightly short of a forecast surplus of 9.0 billion pounds in a Reuters poll.